Handsome Jack Hill Was a Woman, 1913Home | Recent News, Rediscovered Crime News | Handsome Jack Hill Was a Woman, 1913

 Myself, I’m donating.
 I think it’s an awesome project with great potential to grow naturally into a major motion picture.

 Check out the IndieGoGo fundraising page for this unique project where you can learn more, and have options to donate at different levels from $5 to $1,000.

 Handsome Jack Hill Turns Out To Be A Woman

-The disclosure was made today and she was bound over to the October term the district court charged with impersonating a man.
+The disclosure was made today and she was arrested and bound over to the October term the district court charged with impersonating a man.